How is Zeffy free?

 Common raffle challenges & best practices

 So, how do you ensure your raffle is successful and fully compliant with Georgia raffle law and guidelines?
-We’ve summed up a few challenges to avoid, best practices to remember, and a free checklist for raffle compliance for Georgia nonprofits.
+We've summed up a few challenges to avoid and best practices to remember.

 Common challenges